-Character and Citizenship Education Programme
+Character and Citizenship Education

 The discussion of contemporary issues in the CCE lessons will be a regular feature.
-Current and relevant topics will be discussed in a sensitive and open manner in a safe environment where students learn to appreciate multiple points of views, exercise critical thinking and respect for each other, even when perspectives differ.
+Current and relevant topics will be discussed in a sensitive and open manner, in a safe environment where our students learn to appreciate multiple points of views, exercise critical thinking and respect for each other, even when perspectives differ.

 Recognition of Good Character